Eric Drummond, 7th Earl of Perth: Education and early career

 Drummond was educated at Eton College, where he graduated in 1895.
 There, he learned French, which later would become an important tool in his diplomatic career.
 His upbringing in the British establishment helped to pave the way into the diplomatic world as a civil servant.

 Drummond is best known for his 13 years as secretary-general in the League of Nations.
 Before accepting that prestigious position, however, he had served mainly as a private secretary for various British politicians and diplomats, including the Prime Minister H. H. Asquith.

 On 20 April 1900, Drummond entered the British Foreign Office as a clerk.

 From 1906 to 1908, he was the private secretary of the under-secretary to Lord Fitzmaurice.
 Between 1908 and 1910, he occupied two functions: précis writer of the foreign secretary Sir Edward Grey and the private secretary of the parliamentary under-secretary, Thomas McKinnon Wood.
-From 1912 to 1918, Drummond worked as the private secretary of respectively: the prime minister, H. H. Asquith, and the foreign secretaries, Sir Edward Grey and Arthur James Balfour.
+From 1912 to 1918, Drummond worked as the private secretary of respectively: the prime minister, H. H. Asquith, and the foreign secretaries, Sir Edward Grey and Arthur Balfour.
 In April to May 1917 he was a member of the Balfour Mission, which was intended to promote cooperation between the British and the Americans during the First World War.